 - Expand your business opportunities attending events, conferences, trade shows across the globe.

-Citizenship by investment (CBI) is the process by which investors are given fast tracked citizenship within months in exchange for investments in the country (eg. Donation to state, Real estate, buying state debt etc).
+Citizenship by investment (CBI) is the process by which investors are given fast track citizenship within months in exchange for investments in the country (eg. Donation to state, Real estate, buying state debt etc).
 The History of economic citizenship goes back to 1980’s

 All CBI programs are backed by proper Citizenship by investment legislation to protect investors.
 The established CIP legislation requires all applicants including family members are required to pass strict background checks including AML/KYC checks before being issued of passports.